 This is the reason why we have more documents thank it should be.

 I was thinking the sort the index queue by the systemmetadata modification time.
 However, it is not guarantee that the foo.1.1 has earlier systemmetadata modification time than foo.1.2.

-#7 Updated by Jing Tao over 6 years ago
+#7 Updated by Jing Tao about 9 years ago

 So the number of the total documents which should be indexed is 340.
 I tested and got 337.
 And there is no error in the index_event table.